cysouw/diathesis/text/c10_participle.md

 ### Participles with preverbs {#sec:participles-preverbs}

-Words like *einverstanden* 'agreed' [@next a] looks morphologically like a regular participle from a verb *einverstehen*.
+Words like *einverstanden* 'agreed' [@next a] look morphologically like a regular participle from a verb *einverstehen*.
 However, that verb does not exist [@next b], only the non-prefixed verb *verstehen* exists.
 Latzel [-@latzel1977: 79-80] discussed various examples with the preverb *aus-* and Rothstein [-@rothstein2007a: 162] lists examples with the preverb *an-* that only occur in construction with light verb *kommen* (see [@sec:participles-kommen]).
 Participles with preverbs that do not have a corresponding finite verb appear to be a common phenomenon and the participles listed here should only to be taken as illustrative examples.

 ::: ex
 a.
 Ich bin einverstanden.